-“But for every inch you tilt it forward, the amount of weight it places on your spine nearly doubles,” he says.
+“But for every inch you tilt it forward, the amount of weight it places on your spine nearly doubles,” Dr. Bang says.

-Standing poorly prompts similar problems for your neck and back.
-If you have access to a standing desk at your office, that’s a nice option.
-But you’ll still need to watch your posture.
+Poor posture while standing prompts similar problems for your neck and back.
+If you have access to a standing desk at your office, that’s a comforting option.
+But you’ll still need to be diligent about maintaining a good posture.

 Keep your spine in a neutral position.
 “Don’t jut your butt backward or lean too far forward,” cautions Dr. Bang.
 Standing in those positions can cause low back pain.

 And, again, position your computer screen high enough to avoid looking downward.

 Whether you sit or stand at work, Dr. Bang recommends working in regular movement.

 Take a short break and walk around about once every hour if you can.
 But even when you’re stuck at your desk, you can vary your motion.

 “The body loves variety, so don’t allow your muscles to get too fatigued,” he says.
 “If you have a standing desk, you still need to move.
 Sway a bit, or step forward and backward for a while, throughout the day.”

 Try these exercises to improve your posture

 Changing your daily routine can help you feel better quickly.
 “But making a habit of good posture may take some time,” says Dr. Bang.
 As with any other exercise routine, it takes about four to six weeks to see real change.